EleutherAI/elk/joss/paper.md

   - name: Nora Belrose
     affiliation: 1
   - name: Walter Laurito
-    corresponding: true # (This is how to denote the corresponding author)
+    corresponding: true
     affiliation: 2
   - name: Alex Mallen
     affiliation: 1
-  - name: Author with no affiliation
+  - name: Fabien Roger
     affiliation: 3
+  - name: Kay Kozaronek
+    affiliation: 4
+  - name: Christy Koh
+    affiliation: 5
+  - name: Jonathan NG
+    affiliation: 6
+  - name: Reagan Lee
+    affiliation: 7
+  - name: Alex Wan
+    affiliation: 8
 affiliations:
  - name: EleutherAI
    index: 1
  - name: FZI Research Center for Information Technology, Germany
    index: 2
- - name: EleutherAI
+ - name: Redwood Research
    index: 3
-date: 13 August 2017
+date: 31 July 2023
 bibliography: paper.bib

 ---

 # Summary

 `elk` is a library designed to elicit latent knowledge ([elk](`https://docs.google.com/document/d/1WwsnJQstPq91_Yh-Ch2XRL8H_EpsnjrC1dwZXR37PC8/`) [@author:elk]) from language models.
-It includes implementations of both the original and an enhanced version of the CSS method, as well as an approach based on the CRC method.
-Designed for researchers, `elk` offers features such as multi-GPU support, integration with Huggingface, and continuous improvement by a dedicated team.
+It includes implementations of both the original and an enhanced version of the CSS method, as well as an approach based on the CRC method [@author:burns].
+Designed for researchers, `elk` offers features such as multi-GPU support, integration with Huggingface, and continuous improvement by a dedicated group of people.
 The Eleuther AI Discord's `elk` channel provides a platform for collaboration and discussion related to the library and associated research.

 # Statement of need